 ELI NGUYEN

-Costume Design Set Design Hair and Makeup Visual Art Independent Work
+Resume Costume Design Set Design Hair and Makeup Independent Work Visual Art

 The Tempest

 Within the technological setting of the show, I wanted to create a dichotomy between the 'high-tech' Ariel and 'low-tech' Caliban.
-For Caliban, I wanted to lean into the a that if Ariel is high-tech, sleek, modern technology, then Caliban is like an outdated automaton, rotting away on a tropical island for decades.
-I wanted to evoke the fish-like description without being too literal, and I was inspired by the way that fabric manipulation techniques like smocking and shirring created scale-like effects.
-The collar of the jumpsuit, barnacles, and the undershirt that peeks through were all done with these techniques.
-The idea for the mask was discarded both to make Caliban more distinct from Ariel, but also to allow the actor to fully articulate the character.
+For Caliban, I wanted to lean into the idea that if Ariel is high-tech, sleek, modern technology, then Caliban is like an outdated automaton, rotting away on a tropical island for decades.

 Original hand design by @cardboardcraftkazu